 - Place the squash cut-side down on a lightly greased baking sheet and bake at 350 degrees for 35 to 40 minutes.

-- While the squash bakes, heat the oil in a skillet over medium heat and saute the red pepper and green onions until softened, about five minutes.
+- While the squash bakes, heat the oil in a skillet over medium heat.
+Saute the red pepper and onions until softened, about five minutes.

 - Add the vegetable broth, quinoa, and sage and bring to a boil.

-- Cover, reduce heat and allow to simmer for 15 minutes.
+- Cover, reduce the heat, and allow the quinoa to simmer for 15 minutes.

-- Remove from heat and allow to sit, covered, for five additional minutes.
+- Remove from the heat and allow to sit, covered, for an additional five minutes.

 - When the baked squash is cool enough to handle, scoop out most of the pulp and place in a bowl.
 Leave about 1/4 inch of squash along the shell to keep it intact enough to hold the filling.

-- Mash the removed pulp with a fork, then stir in the cooked quinoa and red pepper mixture.
+- Mash the removed pulp with a fork, then stir in the cooked quinoa mixture.

-- Return the now stuffed and cheese covered shells to the oven and broil for just a few minutes until the cheese is melted and slightly browned.
+- Return the stuffed and cheese covered butternut squash shells to the oven and broil for just a few minutes until the cheese is melted and slightly browned.